Updated: Mar 7

 Serve with vanilla ice cream scoop, keep in the fridge up to 5 days.

 Traditionally, we use fresh fruits for this cake, anything that is in season.
 When we moved to the US, I was surprised to learn that canned and frozen fruit are cheaper here than fresh ones.
 It’s completely the opposite in Israel (frozen fruit, in fact, are rarely available).
-You can use whatever available and economic - from fresh apricots, blueberries, cherries, apples, or pears, to frozen berries, drained tangerines or canned peaches.
+You can use whatever is available and economic - from fresh apricots, blueberries, cherries, apples, or pears to frozen berries, drained tangerines, or canned peaches.